yanzhu2017/yanzhu2017.github.io/papers.md

 permalink: /papers
 ---
 ## Publications
+* Relative t-designs in Johnson association schemes for P-structure, joint work with Naoki Watamura.\\
+Accepted and to appear in Designs, Codes and Cryptography.

 * [On the explicit constructions of certain unitary $$t$$-designs](https://iopscience.iop.org/article/10.1088/1751-8121/ab5009), joint work with [Eiichi Bannai](https://www.genealogy.math.ndsu.nodak.edu/id.php?id=11296), Mikio Nakahara,  [Da Zhao](http://zhaoda.org/).\\
 Journal of Physics A Mathematical and Theoretical 52 (2019) 495301 (17pp).